An honest voice—written, spoken, performed.

 Ramy El-Etreby is a queer, Muslim, Arab American writer, performer, storyteller and educator from Los Angeles, California.
 His writings have appeared in The Huffington Post, Queerty, KCET, and the award-winning blog Love Inshallah.
 His story, ”The Ride”, is featured in the ground-breaking anthology, Salaam, Love: American Muslim Men on Love, Sex, and Intimacy, which he also developed into a solo theatre piece.

-Ramy creates at the intersection of arts, education and social justice.
+Ramy practices at the intersection of arts, education and social justice.
 Ramy believes theater and storytelling are essential tools for human development.
-As people share their stories, they discover new things about themselves.
-As they bear witness to each other’s stories, they discover new things about the world around them.
-By fostering a deeper sense of empathy and compassion, the arts allow people to see each other in a more authentic way.
+As people share their stories, they discover things about themselves, and as they bear witness to each other’s stories, they discover things about the world around them.
+By fostering a deeper sense of empathy and compassion, the arts encourages people to connect with one another in new ways.

 Ramy works as a teaching artist with the Geffen Playhouse, Center Theatre Group, and Sharewell.
 He holds an MA in Applied Theatre from the CUNY School of Professional Studies and is a VONA/Voices fellow.
 Ramy has collaborated on creative projects in prisons, schools, museums, places of worship, riverbanks, forests, and other magical spaces.